cachs1/blueOptima/README.md

 # blueOptima
 aws/terraform/ansible

+Deploy an ec2 instance, configure terraform and ansible to work with your aws infrastructure

 ## [Prerequisites]
-- Have your ec2 (amazon-linux2) instance in your vpc where you can see all server (ec2)
+- Have your ec2 Bastion host (amazon-linux2) instance
 - pem key to access your servers
 - Add tags to your servers depending on OS (ex.
-Ubuntu Server)
+Key:Ubuntu Value:Server, Key:Centos Value:Server)

 ## [Terraform]